 - No manual configuration is necessary for most attacks.

-- No manual configuration necessary for installation and setup process
+- No manual configuration necessary for the installation and setup process

-- Support for evil twin and karma attacks
+- Support for evil twins and karma attacks

 - Generate timed Powershell payloads for indirect wireless pivots